telerik/blazor-docs/components/grid/filter/overview.md

 Each `CompositeFilterDescriptor` contains a [**collection** of `FilterDescriptor`s](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.FilterDescriptorCollection) which can target the same field or different fields.
 All descriptors in the collection are applied with an *AND* or an *OR* `LogicalOperator`.

 * [Filter Row]({%slug grid-filter-row%}) - each `CompositeFilterDescriptor` targets a specific field.
 By default, one filter can be applied to a field using the Filter Row operator.
 The filter value is stored in the first `FilterDescriptor` instance of the `CompositeFilterDescriptor` for that field.
-The second `FilterDescriptor` instance contains null values.

 * [Filter Menu]({%slug grid-filter-menu%}) - each `CompositeFilterDescriptor` targets a specific field.
 Filter values from the separate filter opearators in the menu are stored in different `FilterDescriptor` instances of the dedicated `CompositeFilterDescriptor` for that field.